DerPfandadler/Pfandadler-YOLOL/Material Scanner/README.md

  - [ ] 1x Progress Bar 12x24

 ## How to set up the hardware
-Connect your material point scanner and advanced YOLOL chip to the Data Network and arrange the Displays however you want.
+Connect your material point scanner and basic YOLOL chip to the Data Network and arrange the Displays however you want.
 Example:
 ![Example](https://cdn.discordapp.com/attachments/718534441428844615/840922334772985856/unknown.png)